jdhao/blog_source/neovim_cpp_dev_setup.md

 First, we need to install additional packages or tools.
 The installation sections below are mostly aimed at Linux.
-For macOS, clang is already installed, and for ccls, you can simply install it via HomeBrew:
+For macOS, clang is already installed, and for ccls (a LSP server for C++/C), you can simply install it via HomeBrew:

 ```
 brew install ccls